billymeinke/cc-toolkits/README.md

 ![Imgur](http://i.imgur.com/sLOIBgCl.png)

 Content (images, videos, other media) on the website is licensed as marked, and is otherwise licensed under a CC BY 4.0 International License.
 See http://creativecommons.org/licenses/by/4.0/ for more information.
-The site is based on the Freelancer Theme by Jerome Lachaud: https://github.com/jeromelachaud/freelancer-theme, which utilizes the Bootstrap framework (http://getbootstrap.com/), which is licensed under an MIT license: https://github.com/twbs/bootstrap/blob/master/LICENSE .
+The site is based on the [Freelancer Theme](https://github.com/jeromelachaud/freelancer-theme) by Jerome Lachaud, which utilizes the [Bootstrap framework](http://getbootstrap.com/), licensed under an [MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE) .

 # Painless CC Toolkit Making